-Example: The 2004-05 annual report is titled “A Global Vision,” in conjunction with the College’s theme for the academic year.
+Example: The 2004-05 annual report was titled “A Global Vision,” in conjunction with the College’s theme for that academic year.

 Apply the guidelines listed here to titles of books, computer games, movies, operas, plays, poems, songs, television programs, lectures speeches and works of art.

 Capitalize the principal words, including prepositions and conjunctions of four or more letters.